 08 of 30

-The Caspian tern (Sterna caspia) is a heavier, bulkier tern that might be confused for a gull, but noting its thick red bill can help make identification easier.
+The Caspian tern (Sterna caspia) is a heavier, bulkier tern that might be confused for a gull, but their thick red bills can help make identification easier.
 These birds are summer breeders along Michigan’s east coast, including as far north as the Straits of Mackinac and the eastern upper peninsula.
 They are colonial birds, and may also be seen in mixed flocks with other terns and gulls, but their heavy bills and larger size stand out for identification.Continue to 9 of 30 below.

 09 of 30